This post may contain affiliate links. Read my full disclosure policy.

-How to make Paneer Cheese – a fresh, Indian Cheese that can be made at home to use in Indian curry, masala, wraps and stews!
+How to make homemade Paneer Cheese – a fresh, Indian Cheese that can be made at home to use in Indian curry, masala, wraps and stews!
 An easy, step-by-step guide!
-Can be made in 2 hours with ½ hour hands on time.
+Can be made in 2 hours with ½ hour of hands-on time.
+Video. ( Use goat or cow’s milk!)

 We can only be what we give ourselves power to be. ~Native American Saying

-- Heat a gallon of whole milk until it simmer.
+- Heat a gallon of whole milk until it simmers.
 Turn heat off.

 - Add vinegar -water, which will separate the curds from the whey.
 Cool.